[Study adapted from the video “Did Ancient Israelites Qualify Their Fields?“, from the series Establishing the Head of the Year.]

 So, what they are really going for here is they are trying to find what you might call the sweet spot of the harvest.
 What they want to do is they want to bring in the main body of the harvest.

 The problem here is that barley does not come ripe all at the same time in the land of Israel.
 It is not what you would call a monolithic harvest.
 The barley comes ripe over about a two- or three-month period.
 Typically, they say seven weeks, but it can be more, it can be less, depending upon the weather.
-And if you are going to wait for the middle portion of that bell curve then this is going to happen to the farmers with the earliest ripening barley.
-They are not allowed to harvest their barley by Deuteronomy 16:9.
+And if you are going to wait for the middle portion of that bell curve then farmers with the earliest maturing barley will lose it because they are not allowed to harvest their barley by Deuteronomy 16:9.
 So, again, they have got two choices.
 They can lose their crop.
 In ancient times that meant you have no income.
-You have to pay your bills, you and your family could literally get sold into slavery.
+You have to pay your bills; you and your family could literally get sold into slavery.
 That happened all the time, it talks about it in Amos and other places.
 People got sold into slavery.
 The Torah speaks about this.
 So, either you lost your crop, your livelihood, or you had to break Deuteronomy 16:9.
 One of two terrible choices, one of very two drastic options.
 This year (2021) is a perfect example.

 It has to be able to reproduce itself.
 But once again, you boil it all down and we see that the pattern is this.
 You bring the earliest sheaf of aviv barley to the priesthood to sanctify the harvest and this clears the way.
 And now you can bring in the rest of the harvest, a very simple principle.
 Just bring the first fruits and everything is good.
 Do not try to redefine first fruits as part of the main harvest and everything is good.